tristanballard/starter-academic/content/post/FireSRNet/index.md

 # - 教程
 ---

-In this really exciting project at Sust Global, we developed FireSRnet, a novel super-resolution (SR) architecture operating on a 3-channel geospatial dataset incorporating NASA satellite fire data 🛰, local temperature🌡️, and local land cover burnability🌲.
+At Sust Global, we developed FireSRnet, a novel super-resolution (SR) architecture operating on a 3-channel geospatial dataset incorporating NASA satellite fire data 🛰, local temperature🌡️, and local land cover burnability🌲.

 We compared FireSRnet performance at 2x, 4x, and 8x SR against a benchmark interpolation technique and validated model results with the recent fires in California and Australia.